nodejs/node/doc/api/stream.markdown

 #### writable.setDefaultEncoding(encoding)

 * `encoding` {String} The new default encoding
-* Return: `Boolean`

 Sets the default encoding for a writable stream.
-Returns `true` if the encoding is valid and is set.
-Otherwise returns `false`.

 #### writable.end([chunk][, encoding][, callback])